prominence-eosc/docs/jobs.md

 The following environment variables will be set by default:
 * PROMINENCE_CPUS: the number of CPUs available (which could be larger than what was requested)
 * PROMINENCE_MEMORY: the amount of memory in GB available (which could be larger than what was requested)
-* PROMINENCE_CONTAINER_RUNTIME: the container runtime in use
+* PROMINENCE_CONTAINER_RUNTIME: the container runtime in use, either SINGULARITY or UDOCKER